tusharmalankiya/tusharmalankiya.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm just a Techie who loves tinkering with tech stuff and discovering innovative solutions.
-My Research Interests lie in incorporating renowed technologies and tools to solve hazardous world issues such as global warming, pollution, soil infertility, etc. Apart from it, I also enjoy diving into the world of investing and get a glimpse of the business ecosystem.
+My research interests focus on leveraging cutting-edge technologies and tools to address critical global challenges such as climate change, cybersecurity threats, and data privacy and security.
+In addition to my technical pursuits, I have a keen interest in investing and gaining insights into the business ecosystem.

-I've finished my undergraduate studies in Electrical Engineering at SVNIT, Surat in India and currently looking forward to advance my knowledge in the field of Computer Science.
+I completed my undergraduate studies in Electrical Engineering at SVNIT, Surat, India, and I am now eager to advance my knowledge and expertise in the field of Computer Science.

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
 {style="text-align: justify;"}